John A. Joyce: Career

 As of April 1861, Joyce worked as a clerk of the circuit court in Bath County, Kentucky.
 On September 29, 1861, Joyce enlisted as a private in the Union Army's Company I, 24th Kentucky Infantry Regiment at Olympian Springs, a hotel and resort near Owingsville, Kentucky.
 On December 1, 1861, Joyce was promoted to orderly sergeant of Company I. Joyce was promoted to second lieutenant on March 22, 1862, and promoted to first lieutenant for gallantry at the Battle of Shiloh on May 30, 1862.
 Joyce was present at the Battle of Perryville on October 8, 1862, and was assigned as regimental adjutant on September 1, 1862.
 On November 25, 1863, Joyce was at the Siege of Knoxville.
 He was recommended for promotion by General Mahlon Dickerson Manson for his actions in the Battle of Resaca.
 On June 27, 1864, Joyce was shot in the thigh at the Battle of Kennesaw Mountain.
 He received an operation at College Hospital in Nashville, Tennessee, in July 1864 and was sent to a hospital in Louisville, Kentucky.
 In fall of 1864, Joyce applied to be a colonel.
 On November 4, 1864, the War Department removed Joyce from service due to his injury.
 Joyce was often referred to as "Colonel Joyce" but did not receive the rank.

-On November 1, 1866, Joyce moved to Washington, D.C..
+On November 1, 1866, Joyce moved to Washington, D.C.
 He was offered a commission in the Regular Army, but declined.
 Joyce joined the Internal Revenue Service and was stationed in St. Louis, Missouri.
 In October 1875, Joyce was imprisoned at a penitentiary in Jefferson City, Missouri, for his part in the Whiskey Ring.
 He was pardoned by President Rutherford B. Hayes in December 1877.
 He later returned to Washington, D.C.
 Around 1910, Joyce became a clerk for the U.S. Department of the Treasury.
 He worked with the Treasury until his death.

 Joyce wrote biographies and poetry.
-He is best known for his poem "Love and Laughter" with the memorable line "Laugh and the world laughs with you.
-Weep and you weep alone".
+He claimed to have written Ella Wheeler Wilcox's 1883 poem that begins memorably, "Laugh, and the world laughs with you.
+Weep, and you weep alone."
 He also published the following books: